Lahiru Gamage

-Panagamuwa Lahiru Sampath Gamage (born 5 April 1988), or commonly Lahiru Gamage, is a professional Sri Lankan cricketer, who plays for the national team in Tests and One Day Internationals (ODIs).
+Panagamuwa Lahiru Sampath Gamage (born 5 April 1988), or commonly Lahiru Gamage, is a professional Sri Lankan cricketer, who played for the national team in Tests and One Day Internationals (ODIs).
 He is right-handed batsman and bowls right-arm fast-medium pace.

 Domestic career

 In March 2018, he was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.
 He was the leading wicket-taker for Dambulla during the tournament, with ten dismissals in two matches.
 The following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Kandy's squad the 2018 SLC T20 League.
 In August 2021, he was named in the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 However, prior to the first match, he failed a fitness test.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.